zeusmedina/cs-making-an-indexer-lab-codeU/README.md

 	}
 ```

-If the term has not been seen before, `get` returns 0; we add one, then use `put` to add a new key-value pair to the map.
-If the term is already in the map, we get the old count, add one, and then store the new count, which replaces the old value.
+If the term has not been seen before, `get` returns 0; we add 1, then use `put` to add a new key-value pair to the map.
+If the term is already in the map, we get the old count, add 1, and then store the new count, which replaces the old value.

 In addition, `TermCounter` provides these other methods to help with indexing Web pages: